emacs-mirror/emacs/mps/manual/source/topic/telemetry.rst

     previous rehearsal, the garbage collector hadn’t been called, but we had not refreshed the LISP core image, so we ran out of free storage during the demonstration.

+    Nothing had ever been said about the garbage collector, and I could only imagine the reaction of the audience.
+We were already behind time on a tight schedule, it was clear that typing out the garbage collector message would take all the remaining time allocated to the demonstration, and both the lecturer and the audience were incapacitated with laughter.
+I think some of them thought we were victims of a practical joker.